robguilarr/robguilar/public/about/index.md

 As a Data Scientist within Growth, Marketing and Sales, I've made a significant impact across various commercial sectors, including tech, consumer goods, and retail.
 Working closely with clients to deliver production-level assets based on advanced analytics algorithms, deep learning, and GenAI RAG systems for scalable E2E solutions.

----

-#### :(fas fa-rocket fa-fw): Interests

 I've a lifelong interest in combining gaming growth and AI solutions for digital platforms, with a particular focus on free-to-play mobile gaming and the metaverse.

-This journey began with a self-taught venture into Unity as a Game Developer when I was young, which sparked my deep interest and laid the foundation for my technical skills in this sector.
+At 15, I taught myself game development in Unity, sparking a journey that evolved from software engineering to deep interests in statistics, algebra, calculus and AI/ML.
+Early on, I developed solutions to enhance mobile game monetization and retention.

 ---

 #### :(fas fa-briefcase fa-fw): Experience

-{{< admonition type=info title="McKinsey & Company" open=true >}}
+{{< admonition type=info title="McKinsey & Company" open=false >}}

-> Analyst, Growth AI - **[CustomerOne](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/solutions/customerone/overview "Learn more")** | Aug 2024 - **Present**
+> Senior Data Scientist, Growth AI - **[CustomerOne](https://www.mckinsey.com/capabilities/growth-marketing-and-sales/solutions/customerone/overview "Learn more")** | Aug 2024 - **Present**

-As a Data Scientist focused on Customer Sales Growth, I harness data, NLP (Entity Resolution), and AI to elevate AI-driven CRM systems and drive B2B sales growth.
-My role is all about deploying McKinsey's CustomerOne assets to enhance existing customer relationships, and identify new opportunities.
+As a Data Scientist focused on Customer Sales Growth, harness NLP, Entity Resolution systems, and AI to drive CRM systems used for B2B sales growth.
+My role is about deploying McKinsey's CustomerOne assets to enhance existing customer relationships, and identify new opportunities.

+- Developed a Leads News scraper tool using Langchain and BingAPI crawler to pull near real-time market events via a GenAI agent, improving lead insights and customer engagement timing.
+- €80M in sales opportunities identified through the POC deployment of a lead generation and opportunity sizing solution using CustomerOne’s proprietary Python engine.
+- Validated customer acquisition potential for medium-sized leads by implementing predictive capture ratio modeling across industry cohort segments in the POC.

 > Data Scientist, Generative AI Core Tech - **[Lilli GenAI](https://www.mckinsey.com/about-us/new-at-mckinsey-blog/meet-lilli-our-generative-ai-tool "Learn more")** | Feb 2024 - Jul 2024